-The Board of Trustees chose Alexander Q. Holladay as the first President of the North Carolina College of Agriculture and Mechanic Arts.
-The offer surprised Holladay, because he had applied to be only a professor of English, but he accepted the presidency position anyway.
+The Board of Trustees chose Alexander Q. Holladay as the first president of the North Carolina College of Agriculture and Mechanic Arts.
+The offer surprised Holladay because he applied to be a professor of English, but he accepted the presidency position anyway.
 He served in the position until 1899.
 (Biography of Alexander Holladay)

 Winston served in the position until retirement in 1908.
 (Biography of George Tayloe Winston)

-Wallace Carl Riddick became college president, having previously served as vice president and professor of civil engineering.
+Wallace Carl Riddick became college president.
+He previously served as vice president and professor of civil engineering.
 He was president until 1923, when he became engineering dean.
 (Biography of Wallace Carl Riddick)

 He led the college until he retired in 1934.
 (Biography of E. C. Brooks)